Ricardo Verza

-Ricardo Verza de Souza, known as ريكاردو فيرزا (rikardu firza) or Ricardo Verza (born April 28, 1997) is a Brazilian footballer who plays as a center forward, currently playing for Kaya FC.
+Ricardo Verza de Souza, known as ريكاردو فيرزا (rikardu firza) or Ricardo Verza (born 28 April 1997) is a Brazilian footballer who plays as a forward for Kaya FC.

 Career

 Verza began his futsal career with União Rondonopolis, where he had the opportunity to play a football match.
 Thus attracting the attention of scouts from Goiás, the club that signed him and presented him as one of the bets for the 2018 pre-season.
 Without space, Verza was loaned to FK Drita, a club in Kosovo, where he played just four games and was champion of the Championship Kosovar.After returning from Kosovo, Goiás loaned Verza to Aimoré.

 Bahrain SC

 On 3 August 2023, Verza was announced as a player for Bahrain SC, in Bahrain.
 In the 2023–24 season, he became the club’s top scorer, helping secure the national second division title and the team’s promotion back to the top flight.
 During the 2024–25 season, he suffered an injury that sidelined him for most of the campaign, finishing his spell at the club with 24 appearances.